sir-gims/challenge/README.md

 ## Front-end (React)

 to start the client-side,
-cd into zensmart-react and run following command:
+cd into zensmart-react and run following commands:

+`npm i`

 `npm start`